Flower-fist/I-scr3w3d-up/README.md

 2.1
    fixed incorrect form bug
    (that gave the user a code based error message)
-# planned updates
+# notice
-debug menu, enable/disable features, and more functions.
+project terminated
+all updates have been cancelled